 Zoho CRM

-Zoho CRM is the cheapest paid option at around £28 per user per month on the Professional plan.
+Zoho CRM is the cheapest paid option at around $23 per user per month on the Professional plan, though note it bills in USD.
 If budget is the deciding factor, it covers the fundamentals.
 The downside is a steeper learning curve than Capsule or Pipedrive, and a user interface that hasn’t aged as well as its competitors.
 It makes most sense if your business already uses other Zoho tools, such as Zoho Books or Zoho Campaigns.

 Once you have a CRM in place, the CRM reporting guide covers the four pipeline reports that matter most for small businesses, and how to set up a regular review routine without getting lost in dashboards.